zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

         cfg.StorageConnectionString = storageConnectionString;
         cfg.StorageBlobContainerName = storageContainerName;

-        // More advanced settings can be changed on the the underlying AEH client cfg.EventHubProducerClientOptionsFactory = (path) => new Azure.Messaging.EventHubs.Producer.EventHubProducerClientOptions
+        // More advanced settings can be changed on the underlying AEH client cfg.EventHubProducerClientOptionsFactory = (path) => new Azure.Messaging.EventHubs.Producer.EventHubProducerClientOptions
         {
             Identifier = $"MyService_{Guid.NewGuid()}"